Harinisankar007/PCA-EXP-1-SUM-ARRAY-GPU-AY-23-24/README.md

 ## RESULT:
-Thus, Implementation of sum arrays on host and device is done in nvcc cuda using random number.
+Thus, Implementation of sum arrays on host and device is done in nvcc cuda using random number and threads = 512 has the minimum Time elapse.